 Below is a complete listing of the Dragonfly graduate courses that count toward an AZA Certificate.
 Please note that course participants may be degree-seeking students in the Advanced Inquiry Program (AIP) or the Global Field Program (GFP), or they may be students who are not pursuing a master’s degree but are interested in the topic.
 Enrollment is open to applicants with a bachelor’s degree regardless of academic major or profession.
 All courses are taken for university credit.
 The number of elective credits awarded for each course as part of the AZA certificate program will vary based on course length.

-Web-based courses occur entirely on the web.
+Core courses occur entirely on the web.
 Students taking these courses may reside anywhere in the world.

 Chicago: Chicago Zoological Society – Brookfield Zoo